+The best fertilizers for tomatoes is a matter of preference.
+But we’re going to tackle the topic here.
 There’s nothing like the flavor of fresh tomatoes from your own garden.
-But tomato plants can be tricky to grow, with more and different needs than the other plants and veggies in your garden.
+But tomato plants can be tricky to grow, with more and different needs than other plants and veggies in your garden.

-One of the secrets to growing great tomatoes is using a fertilizer specifically for tomatoes, and not using an all-purpose fertilizer or, worse yet, no fertilizer at all.
+One of the secrets to growing great tomatoes is using a fertilizer formulated for tomatoes.
+You’ll find more success that way than by using an all-purpose fertilizer or, worse yet, no fertilizer.

 Tomato-tone Organic Fertilizer

-The Tomato-tone Organic Fertilizer from Espoma is a natural fertilizer for great tomatoes and fruiting vegetables like peppers, squash, and melons.
-It can be used as a pre-seed soil enhancer, and to feed new and established plants.
-It’s a 3-4-6 fertilizer with 8% calcium to prevent blossom end rot, and all the essential nutrients tomato plants need.
+Tomato-tone Organic Fertilizer from Espoma is one of the best fertilizers for tomatoes.
+The organic formula helps you produce great tomatoes and fruiting vegetables, like peppers, squash, and melons.
+You can use it as a pre-seed soil enhancer, and to feed new and established plants.
+It’s a 3-4-6 fertilizer with 8% calcium to prevent blossom end rot.
+It has all the essential nutrients tomato plants need.

-It contains microbes that promote healthy soil and provide long-lasting, slow-release plant food.
-Tomato-tone has been university tested and proven to consistently produce plump, juicy tomatoes, and it’s organic and environmentally safe.
+Tomato-tone contains microbes that promote healthy soil and provide long-lasting, slow-release plant food.
+It’s been university-tested and proven to produce plump, juicy tomatoes consistently.
+Plus, it’s organic and environmentally safe.

-A 4 lb. bag of Tomato-tone Organic Fertilizer is enough to prepare a 50 square foot vegetable bed in the spring, or feed a 10 foot row of tomato plants for three months in the summer.
+A 4 lb. bag of Tomato-tone fertilizer is enough to prepare a 50-square-foot vegetable bed in spring.
+Alternatively, it can feed a 10-foot row of tomato plants for three months in the summer.

-Jobe’s Organics Vegetable and Tomato Fertilizer is designed for tomatoes, but benefits all your edible plants, including cabbages, squash, garlic, cucumbers, and more.
+Jobe’s Organics Vegetable and Tomato Fertilizer is designed for tomatoes.
+However, it benefits all your edible plants, including cabbages, squash, garlic, cucumbers, and more.

-This fertilizer contains the proprietary Jobe’s Biozome blend of healthy bacteria, fungi, and other microorganisms that improve your soil quality and help your tomato plants resist disease and drought.
+This fertilizer contains the proprietary Jobe’s Biozome blend of healthy bacteria, fungi, and other microorganisms.
+These ingredients improve your soil quality and help your tomato plants resist disease and drought.

-It’s a fast-acting fertilizer that can be used for soil preparation and to feed new and established plants.
-Jobe’s Organics are renewable, sustainable, kid and pet friendly, and good for the environment as well as your vegetable garden.
+It’s a fast-acting fertilizer you can use for soil preparation and to feed new and established plants.
+Jobe’s Organics are renewable, sustainable, kid-and-pet-friendly, and good for the environment as well as your vegetable garden.

 Miracle-Gro Tomato Plant Food